sky-uk/mite/docs/design-deployment.rst

 - exporter*: (aka prometheus exporter) listens for aggregations from the stats component, and exposes these via HTTP to a Prometheus instance (TODO: link)
-- recorder*?: logs messages appearing on the mite message bus to a file
+- recorder*: logs messages appearing on the mite message bus to a file
-- collector*?: listens for special messages on the bus and records them to a file.
+- collector: listens for special messages on the bus and records them to a file.
 This is used for data creation scenarios (TODO: link)
 - duplicator*: a message router between the controller/runner and their downstream components